renaissance-publishing/renaissance/content/chapters/07-the-supernatural.md

 He is the creator and forefather of the Shamblers (see their entry in *Races*); they are his attempt to create a people who can bridge swamp and civilization.
 He encourages his children to travel among the world, and he welcomes mortals into his swamp—so long as they are respectful of it.

+#### Lyn

+> Lyn

+**Basin:**  history, law, justice, mercy, death

+**Manifestation:** large black dragon

+**Propitiation:**

+**Binds:**

+Lyn is a Great Spirit associated with resistance, strength, courage, and sacrifice; she is an enemy of tyrants, and an ally to those who fight them.

+She is also a Saint—an elevated mortal.
+In life, she was a Gnollish farmer on Islandhome.
+In CY 447, the Shaded-Sea People laid seige to Islandhome; some residents fled into the fortresses and Dwarven holds scattered across the islands, but may where taken captive by the Shaded-Sea raiders and held as slaves.
+Lyn was one of those taken captive; she proved "unruly" and would not accept slavery, leading to brutal abuse and torture at the hands of her captors.
+When the Commonwealth Navy counter-attack liberated her, she followed them to war; in what would prove to be the turning-point of the seige, in a battle with the Shaded-Sea raiders a few miles up the slopes of the island from the Sea, an unarmed Lyn found herself a hundred *strides* from the mounted Shade-Elven commander.
+She charged him, lept, was skewered by one of his fellow riders, and still managed to take hold of him; having no weapon, and unable to dismount him, she bit down on his neck with her powerful Gnollish jaws and tore out his throat.
+After slaughtering the Shade-Elven commander, she succumbed to her wounds and died; she was then elevated as a Great Spirit.

 #### The Mourner

 >You whose wings embrace the dead